alibosworth/pakon-planar-raw-converter/readme.md

 ### The "Normal" PSI program already exports Raw files for me, why would I want to use this?

-While internally the Pakon 135 is dealing with 16-bits (or perhaps actually only truly 14-bits) of image data, PSI can only export 8-bit files, even when exporting Raw TIFFs.
-In my experience this limitation appears most often as artifacting/quantization in the highlights of the processed file.
-When PSI is using its inversion/scene balancing algorithms it is working on the full 16-bits of data so these issues don't appear in the non-raw 8-bit exports, however as stated above I find the highlight clipping and generally heavy-handed processing a problem.
+While internally the Pakon 135 is dealing with 16-bits of image data, PSI can only export 8-bit files, even when exporting Raw TIFFs.
+In my experience this limitation appears most often as artifacting/quantization in the highlights of the processed file - [here's an example of the issue](https://alibosworth.github.io/pakon-planar-raw-converter/8bit_raw_highlight_issue/).
+When PSI is using its inversion/balancing algorithms it is working on the full 16-bits of data so these issues don't appear in the non-raw 8-bit exports, however as stated above I find the highlight clipping and generally heavy-handed processing a problem.

-### I can just convert the Planar Raw files produced by TLXClientDemo with Photoshop, why would I want to use this?
+### I can just convert the planar raw files produced by TLXClientDemo with Photoshop, why would I want to use this?

-Yes, you can use Photoshop's Raw file handling (absolutely nothing to do with "Adobe Camera Raw") to open/convert a Planar Raw file, but you'll have to specify the image details (dimensions, channel count, bit-depth, header offset) each time, and then save out to a TIFF.
-This script scans a whole directory of images and uses the files size to automatically know what resolution you've scanned at, and uses the ImageMagick library to convert to a standard TIFF, and then if you want also inverts it into a "positive" image using Negfix8.
+Yes, you can use Photoshop's raw file handling to open/convert a planar raw file, but you'll have to specify the image details (dimensions, channel count, bit-depth, header offset) each time, and then save out to a TIFF.
+This script scans a whole directory of images using the file sizes to automatically know what resolution you've scanned at, then uses the ImageMagick library to convert to a standard TIFF (and then if you want also inverts it into a "positive" image using Negfix8).

 ----------------------------------

 ## Installing

-The gist is you need to install Node, ImageMagick, and Negfix8 on your system, and then install this script "globally".
-Technically all of the above should be possible on any Operating System, but here's the easiest way to do it if you are on OSX.
+You need to have Node, ImageMagick, and Negfix8 on your system, and then install this script "globally" so you can run it from any directory.
+Technically all of the above should be possible on any kind of computer, but here's the easiest way to do it if you are on OSX.

-#### Short version:
+#### Short version (if 'brew' and 'node' aren't random words to you):

-`brew install imagemagick negfix8`
+* `brew install imagemagick negfix8`

-`npm install -g alibosworth/pakon-planar-raw-converter`
+* `npm install -g alibosworth/pakon-planar-raw-converter`

 #### Long version:

 1) Install ["Node"](https://nodejs.org/en/download/).
 Node is a thing which runs Javascript outside of your browser.
-That's because even though this script and your scans and your Pakon have nothing to do with the WorldWideWeb, I've used Javascript to write this script.
+That's because even though this script and your scans and your Pakon have nothing to do with the WorldWideWeb, this program is written in javascript.
 Don't worry, nothing is being sent to the Internet.
 2) Install ["Homebrew"](http://brew.sh/).
-Homebrew is a handy tool for installing programs on your computer quickly.
-Installing it will let you install other things.
+Homebrew is a thing for installing other things on your computer.
-3) Open your computer's terminal by presing cmd-space and typing "terminal" and hitting enter.
-You might already have this open if you followed Homebrew's installation instructions.
+3) Open your computer's terminal by pressing CMD-space and typing "terminal" and hitting enter (you might already have this open if you followed Homebrew's installation instructions).
 4) In your terminal type `brew install imagemagick negfix8`, this will install ImageMagick and Negfix8.
-If you want to you can skip steps 2, 3, and 4 and just install these dependancies manually.
+If you want, you can skip steps 2-4 and just install these dependencies manually.
-5) Install this script globally via `npm install -g alibosworth/pakon-planar-raw-converter`
+5) Install PPRC globally via `npm install -g alibosworth/pakon-planar-raw-converter`

 ------------------